Charles Ponzi: Work in a mining camp and in Boston

 After Ponzi's release from prison, he made his way back to Boston.
 While working at a mining camp as a nurse, he came up with the idea of going to another mining camp, starting a utility there that would supply water and power, and selling its stock.
 During this time, a fellow nurse called Pearl Gosid had suffered severe burns in an accident.
 Despite not knowing her, Ponzi volunteered for two major operations to donate 122 sqin of skin from his back and legs to Pearl.
-This resulted in pleurisy and similar complications, and Ponzi's losing his job.
+This resulted in pleurisy and similar complications, and Ponzi losing his job.

 Thereafter Ponzi continued to travel around looking for work, and in Boston, he met Rose Maria Gnecco, a stenographer, to whom he proposed marriage.
 Gnecco came from a family of Italian-American immigrants who had a small fruit stall in downtown Boston.
 Though Ponzi did not tell Gnecco about his years in jail, his mother sent Gnecco a letter telling her of Ponzi's past.
 Nonetheless, she married him in 1918.
 For the next few months, Ponzi worked at a number of businesses, including his father-in-law's grocery, and the import-export company JR Poole before hitting upon an idea to sell advertising in a large business listing to be sent to various businesses.
 He was unable to sell this idea to businesses, and his company failed soon after.
 Ponzi took over his wife's family's fledgling fruit company for a short time, but to no avail, and it, too, failed shortly thereafter.